AlgebraicJulia/CategoricalTensorNetworks.jl/docs/src/index.md

-# AlgebraicTemplate.jl
+# CategoricalTensorNetworks.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = CategoricalTensorNetworks
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`CategoricalTensorNetworks.jl` is a Julia library for...